SavaGaborov/Hibernate-project/README.md

 # Hibernate-project
-Eclipse, Maven, Hibernate, Annotations, MySql
+Eclipse, Maven, Hibernate, Annotations, JDBC, MySql

 The purpose of this project is to show up my basic skills about Hibernate framework.